-Based on our current plans, we believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents and the net proceeds from the issuance and sale of the Convertible Notes, will be sufficient to meet our working capital and capital expenditure needs and debt service obligations for at least the next months.
-We believe that the net proceeds from this offering, together with our existing cash and cash equivalents, cash anticipated to be generated by ongoing operations, and the net proceeds from the issuance and sale of the Convertible Notes, will be sufficient to fund development of our currently contemplated near-term development pipeline, through completion of product development and regulatory authorization, clearance or approval, as applicable, although we cannot assure you that this will be the case.
+Based on our current plans, we believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will be sufficient to meet our working capital and capital expenditure needs and debt service obligations for at least the next 12 months.
+We believe that the net proceeds from this offering, together with our existing cash and cash equivalents, cash anticipated to be generated by ongoing operations, and will be sufficient to fund development of our currently contemplated near-term development pipeline, through completion of product development and regulatory authorization, clearance or approval, as applicable, although we cannot assure you that this will be the case.
 While we expect that the costs associated with getting any one of our tests authorized, cleared or approved by the FDA will vary, and we are unable to predict with specificity the cost that will be required to complete any particular test, we expect that each planned test in our near-term development pipeline, including our five tests in late-stage technical development, will cost on average between approximately \$10.0 million to \$20.0 million in order to complete development and obtain regulatory authorization, clearance or approval, as applicable.